Background

 Through the years, I’ve tested many methods to warm up a domain name.
 (I also ruined one a few years ago, not so proud of what I did, but I was still young.)

 What I learned is that those messages contain valuable information on how you can move forward.
-Another thing that also matters when you follow a ramp-up plan are the recipients who opened your campaign so far.
-Because those members are going to be a part of a new band which will rock your world, named “Most Engaged Recipients!”
+Another thing that also matters when you follow a ramp-up plan is the recipients who opened your campaign so far.
+Because those members are going to be a part of a new band, which will rock your world, named “Most Engaged Recipients!”

-It’s not too aggressive, but it is a plan that never let me down!
+It’s not too aggressive, but it is a plan that never lets me down!

 However, if you have a list with more than 700K recipients, we can prepare a Moosend warm-up plan for you to follow!